-Many of us have the idea that we would like to live more sustainably.
-It can just seem a little overwhelming to get started.
-So, at DILLING, we’ve been in touch with Johanne, a blogger from the Danish blogger-network Sustain Daily.
-She knows the journey towards a more sustainable lifestyle and she’s been kind enough to share her best tips with us (and you).
+Many of us would like to live more sustainably, although it can initially seem overwhelming.
+That’s why DILLING have been in touch with Johanne, a blogger from the Danish blogging network, Sustain Daily, as she knows the route towards a more sustainable lifestyle, and she has shared this with us (and you).

 Where did you start your journey towards a more sustainable lifestyle? / What motivated you?I was raised with an eco-friendly mindset at home, but for many years I didn’t think it was “important”.
 For example, I didn’t want to sort my rubbish, since I found it to be a waste of time.
 When I started my education in design technology, I learned a lot about sustainability and the lack of it in the fashion industry.
 I learned that environmental- and social conditions were connected and that it was the same struggle.
 This motivated me to get started.
 Today I can find the time to sort my rubbish, buy sustainable clothing, and to search in second-hand shops first when I’m decorating a new room, just to mention a few things.